jboss-switchyard/quickstarts/bpm-service/Readme.md

 Introduction
 ============
 This quickstart demonstrates the usage of the bpm component.
 This example shows a bpm component, ProcessOrder, which exposes a business process flow.

+The incoming messageId is mapped from the SwitchYard Context and into a process variable using an MVEL expression, and printed out via a BPMN onEntry-script of the Inventory service.

 This example is invoked through a SOAP gateway binding.